 Advisers may also need to access legislation.
 Most legislation is only available online in its original format, without updates – this can be found on the legislation website.
 The GOV.UK website contains links to tax treaties, extra-statutory concessions and statements of practice.

-If you are an adviser who is interested in volunteering for LITRG, we recommend that you read our Becoming a volunteer page.
+If you are an adviser who is interested in volunteering for LITRG, read our becoming a volunteer page.